The HUB Brooklyn developers break ground on Riverside Avenue restaurant and event space

 The HUB is at Riverside Avenue and Forest Street.
 It is across the street from Unity Plaza and the FIS headquarters.

-Janasik pointed out the importance of this being a public and privately funded venture.
+Janasik cited the importance of the project as a public and privately funded venture.

 On Oct.
 18, 2023, the DIA approved two Basic Retail Enhancement Program Grants for the coffee shop and restaurant for a combined $150,350.